 1. 100% Orange Juice

-Despite popular belief, there’s no link between drinking 100 percent orange juice and weight gain in teens.
+Despite popular belief, there’s no link between drinking 100% orange juice and weight gain in teens.
 Plus, as kids age, they drink fewer nutrient-rich beverages like orange juice and milk and instead up their soda, coffee, and sports drink consumption, which can add empty calories to teens’ diets.
-“A single (8-ounce) serving of 100 percent orange juice daily contributes significant nutrients to a teen's diet, including vitamin C, folate and potassium.
+“A single (8-ounce) serving of 100% orange juice daily contributes significant nutrients to a teen's diet, including vitamin C, folate and potassium.
 Plus, teens can get powerful antioxidants like hesperidin from OJ, which supports cardiovascular, brain, bone, and immune health,” Grainger says.

 2. Wild Blueberries

 Tasty and versatile, wild and regular (aka cultivated or highbush) blueberries have both earned superfood status.
 “But tiny wild blueberries are a real antioxidant powerhouse for teens,” Grainger says.
 Wild blueberries contain anthocyanins (an antioxidant that boosts brain health and promotes healthy vision) as well as other antioxidant-like compounds, which help protect against inflammation.
 Regular blueberries contain these same good-for-you compounds, but the wild ones deliver about twice as many, making them a great choice for teens needing more nutrition.
 Look for them in the freezer aisle of your grocery store.
 “Because they’re stored in the freezer, it’s easy for parents to keep them on hand for smoothies, baked goods, and sauces,” Grainger says.
-One cup of wild blueberries also contributes over 20 percent of the daily value for fiber (twice that of regular blueberries) and 200 percent of the daily recommendation for manganese—a nutrient that helps heal skin problems and maintain blood sugar, according to Grainger.
+One cup of wild blueberries also contributes over 20% of the daily value for fiber (twice that of regular blueberries) and 200% of the daily recommendation for manganese, which is a nutrient that helps heal skin problems and maintain blood sugar, according to Grainger.

 3. Peanut butter